Last Updated on January 5, 2022 by Admin

-Do not waste your time applying jobs which are not relevant to your studies and profile.
-In fact, you should treat the job description as a benchmark for your application documents.
-No, you won’t know how the recruiter set up the system, but you can make informed guesses on the basis of what they specified in the ad.
+Do not waste your time applying for jobs that are not relevant to your studies and profile.
+You should treat the job description as a benchmark for your application documents.
+You won’t know how the recruiter set up the system, but you can make informed guesses based on what they specified in the ad.

 Tailor your resume